aeverall/seestar/README.md

 (Calculating the observable SF from scratch can take hours depending on the survey)

-Having created the selection function instance for SURVEY-NAME, we now wish to calculate selection probabilities of stars:
+Having created the selection function instance for ```SURVEY-NAME```, we now wish to calculate selection probabilities of stars:

 1. You have a comma separated txt file with six columns: galactic longitude (glon), galactic latitude (glat), distance (s), age, metallicity (mh), mass.
 You want to know the probability of each star in the dataset being included in the survey.